1 október 2020

 Diversity of NEETs

-In addition to the above study, in recent years Eurofound has explored (see publications below):
+In addition to research on the diversity of NEETs, over the years Eurofound has explored (see publications section below):

 - the characteristics and values of youth entrepreneurship